Network News - November

 Visit DSS Engage to read more and contribute your feedback.
 If you have any questions about the consultation, please contact families@dss.gov.au

-The Submission of the End of age 3 and Graduation journeys will need to be entered into ETO Prior to 31December 2025.
+The Submission of the End of Age 3 and Graduation journeys will need to be entered into ETO prior to 31December 2025.

 If your site has completed delivery, it’s recommended that you start collecting this information.